-Our Westbourne hub is based at Paddington Arts.
+Our Westbourne hub is now based at the Warwick Community Hall.
 The activities we offer include play reading, yoga, computer training, chair exercise, knitting, dance, current affairs and sewing to name just some of our 40+ activities!
 To see the full range, click on the Activities section.

 Get in touch

 Our hub is managed by Alexandra.
 Drop in or call us.
 We’d love to hear suggestions for new activities.
 We already have lots of exciting new projects and activities which will be added to next term's programme.